muhammad-sadaqat-janjua/3DES_Implementation/README.md

 # A Comprehensive Walkthrough for Triple DES Learners
 Triple-DES (Data Encryption Standard) Implementation (Encrypt-Decrypt-Encrypt) version (2-Keys) in pure Python language for performance and cross-platform integration reasons.
-The key idea behind this implementation was to implement a comprihensive version for detailed walkthrough in Triple DES!
+The key idea behind this implementation was to implement a comprehensive version for detailed walkthrough in Triple DES!

 Requirements: